Jay Walljasper: Career

 Walljasper graduated from the University of Iowa in Iowa City, where he wrote for the Daily Iowan.
 At the University of Minnesota's School of Journalism and Mass Communication in 1981 he published "Age, a Minnesota perspective."
 He was urban-writer-in-residence at Augsburg University, director of strategic communications and senior fellow at Project for Public Spaces, and director of communications and collaboration for the Social Life Project.
 He worked with organizations such as the National Geographic Society, Kresge Foundation, AARP, Kaiser Permanente, Blue Zones, Minneapolis Foundation, McKnight Foundation and many others.
 According to the non-profit America Walks, he "helped walking and walkable communities gain broader appeal" through research, networking, advocacy, and journalism.

 For 15 years, he was editor of Utne Reader magazine.
 During these years Utne Reader was transformed "from a tiny New Age newsletter to a thick, ad-rich magazine with more than 300,000 subscribers."
 It was nominated three times for the National Magazine Award for general excellence.
 He was also contributing editor at National Geographic Traveler, executive editor at Netherlands-based Ode magazine, and a travel editor at Better Homes and Gardens.
 He was inspired by the train stations, parks, and vibrant sidewalks in diverse European cities.

 His articles appeared in Washington Monthly, City Lab, Notre Dame magazine, San Francisco Chronicle, Midwest Living, Mother Jones, Preservation, New Statesman (London), Chicago Tribune magazine, Philadelphia Inquirer magazine, Toronto Star, Tikkun, L.A.
 Weekly, Yes! magazine, E magazine, Le Courrier (Paris), The Idler, Rock N Rap Confidential, Planeta Humano (Madrid), and New Woman (Australia).

-In 2013 Walljasper was commissioned by the McKnight Foundation to contribute to their Food for Thought series addressing future challenges and opportunities in the Minneapolis–Saint Paul region.
-A River Runs Through Us: Why the Mississippi is Crucial to MSP’s Future was published in 2014.
+In 2013 Walljasper was commissioned by the McKnight Foundation to contribute to its Food for Thought series addressing future challenges and opportunities in the Minneapolis–Saint Paul region.
+A River Runs Through Us: Why the Mississippi is Crucial to MSP's Future was published in 2014.

 Walljasper published four dozen articles in the independent MinnPost during 2012-19 on such themes as urban strategies for the Twin Cities; walking, lakes, biking, brewpubs, urban transit, and the tech scene as local-development resources; profiles of larger and smaller towns across Minnesota; urban lessons from Toronto, Seattle, Denver; and various grassroots efforts to counter inequality.
 On a wider canvas, he wrote ten articles for Huffington Post on biking, walking, and urban issues, profiling Philadelphia, Indianapolis, Quebec, and Pine Ridge, South Dakota.